WICG/privacy-preserving-ads/Bucketization.md

 value in an appropriate sized group so that the sum of the values in a batch of records would never exceed the group size.
-(For example, if each individual record value is expected to be capped at MAX, and the maximum batch of records we want to aggregate is $n$, then the shares are values between 0 and $n*MAX$.)
-Then the aggregation servers simply locally add their shares of each value in the bucket to obtain shares of the sum.
+(For example, if each individual record value is expected to be capped at MAX, and the maximum batch of records we want to aggregate is _n_, then the shares are values between 0 and _n*MAX_) Then the aggregation servers simply locally add their shares of each value in the bucket to obtain shares of the sum.
 Finally, they add additional Laplace noise, and then share the result to reconstruct the noisy sum.

 However, this would have the undesirable result that a single misbehaving browser could encode a value much larger than MAX, and corrupt the entire sum.
-(For example, if it encodes a random value between 0 and $n*MAX$, then the resulting sum will be completely random.)
-Instead we'd like to guarantee that a single browser can affect the sum by at most $MAX$.
+(For example, if it encodes a random value between 0 and _n*MAX_, then the resulting sum will be completely random.)
+Instead we'd like to guarantee that a single browser can affect the sum by at most _MAX_.
 To guarantee this this we must verify that the value in the record is in the correct range, which we can do using techniques from e.g.
 [Prio](https://www.usenix.org/system/files/conference/nsdi17/nsdi17-corrigan-gibbs.pdf)